namanyayg/namanyayg/README.md

 To take things to the next level, I co-founded my agency Dyeus at the age of 18 with my best friends.
 We grew to a team of 20+ and delivered web and mobile apps to many international clients.

 At the age of 24, I took a sabbatical and decided that I had worked enough for clients.
-Backed by the years of experience building production-grade software for millions of happy users, I started making working on my own prducts.
+Backed by the years of experience building production-grade software for millions of happy users, I started working on my own prducts.

 Since then, I've been write software that makes AI do the boring stuff, so humans can focus on what truly matters.